 Tama’s Tee Home was constructed on what was solid and reusable from the previous house.
 Approximately fifty-percent of the previous structure was kept, including the large sandstone retaining wall to the front of the home and the garage beneath.
 The new concrete ‘Tee’ structure to the front of the house was designed so that it would rest on the single point of the garage structure below that would bear the weight; this explains the ‘unipod’ shape to the front façade of the home and the need to provide it with a solid concrete structure.

 Ocean side architecture must be designed and constructed with very weather resistant materials: the salt, humidity and wind are implacable agents of rapid decay.
+Reinforced concrete specialists Heaton Manufacturing state that if used properly, concrete is quite resistant to such seaside aggression.
 If used properly, concrete is quite resistant to such seaside aggression.
 Marine grade roofing materials and stainless steel fixings are necessary in this position.

 To adapt to the hillside the house was built over four storeys.
 Located on level three, the main living area benefits from ocean views to the northeast and a sheltered terrace to the northwest side that is protected from the strong coastal winds.